 Mr. Wise has over 30 years of teaching experience in school, church and community settings.
-He has been a performing member and often soloist with the Sprayberry High School bands, the Samford University Bands, the Samford University Choirs including the A Capella Choir, The Alabama Symphony Chorus, The Spirit of Atlanta Drum and Bugle Corps, and the Samford A Capella Alumni Choir.
+He has been a performing member and soloist with the Sprayberry High School bands, the Samford University Bands, the Samford University Choirs including the A Capella Choir, The Spirit of Atlanta Drum and Bugle Corps, and the Samford A Capella Alumni Choir.
 He is the founding member of the Sprayberry Orchestral Winds.
-He was first chair trumpet Georgia All-State Orchestra and received the Outstanding Soloist Award from the National Association of Jazz Educators.
+He was first chair trumpet Georgia All-State Orchestra and received the National Outstanding Soloist Award from the National Association of Jazz Educators.

 "City of Valor" in honor of the City of Leeds.

 He is a member of Phi Mu Alpha SINFONIA, Alabama Bandmaster's Association, the Alabama Vocal Association, and the National Association for Music Education.
-He is also a Licensed, Ordained Minister.
+He is also a Licensed Ordained Minister.
 He earned his Bachelor of Music with concentration in Instrumental Music and Education from Samford University and his Master of Music with concentration in Voice and Church Music from New Orleans Baptist Seminary.
 Mr. Wise is also director of the Leeds Community Chorus and Minister of Music and Worship at Eastside Baptist Church in Birmingham.
-He is also a member of the I-65 Project in association with Music For All which seeks to enhance band and choir programs in underserved urban and rural communities.
+He was also a member of the I-65 Project in association with Music For All which worked to enhance music programs in underserved urban and rural communities.

 He and his wife Melanie, also a teacher, have a son, Daniel.
 He enjoys time with his family, hunting, fishing, boating, and hot rods.